-- Quizzes: Minus 10% per day.
-CANVAS automatically rounds up to the next full day, so an assignment submitted one minute after the deadline counts as 1 day late.
-This is another good reason to get your quizzes done well before the deadline! - O Precedent Portfolio Submissions: Minus 0.5 points per day.
-Ignore the inaccurate late penalties automatically generated by CANVAS; I will incorporate late penalties into the assignment grade, and remove the CANVAS penalty I post those grades.
+- o Quizzes: Minus 10% per day.
+CANVAS automatically rounds up to the next full day, so an assignment submitted even one minute after the deadline counts as one day late. - o Precedent Portfolio Submissions: Minus 0.5 points per day.
+(Ignore the higher penalties generated by CANVAS.
+I will incorporate late penalties into the assignment grade, and remove the CANVAS penalty when I post grades.)
+If you do submit a portfolio assignment late, upload it to CANVAS as soon as it's ready, then bring the print copy to the next lecture.
+Since I use the CANVAS time to determine late penalties, this will ensure you are not penalized for the time between completion and our next class.